yuriibut/yoshi/CONTRIBUTING.md

 That's it, you're good to go.

 * `npm test` - Run yoshi's tests.
+* `npm run e2e` - create all yoshi projects and install, build and test each one of them.
 * `npm run build` - Run [eslint](https://eslint.org/) on all packages with the following [rules](https://github.com/wix/yoshi/blob/master/.eslintrc).
 * `npm run test:watch` Run the tests using watch mode.